 The tips here apply whether you’re going through treatment, living with cancer or you’ve finished your treatment.

-Mindfulness is worthy of a blog post all of its own but here’s some advice that was given to me when I felt at my worst when I reached the end of my treatment.
+Mindfulness is worthy of a blog post all of its own but here’s some advice that was given to Sara when she felt at her worst when she reached the end of her treatment.
+Sara notes that she found this incredibly helpful and it’s still her go-to technique for whenever anxiety or fear raises its ugly head.
 You might not notice anything the first or second time you do this, but the more you do it, the more effect it has.
-I found this incredibly helpful and it’s still my go-to technique for whenever anxiety or fear raises its ugly head:

 - Sit somewhere quiet where you won’t be disturbed, maybe facing a window or even do this outside.
 Turn off your phone.